 What is nurture?

-The nurturing approach offers a range of opportunities for children and young people to engage with missing early nurturing experiences, giving them the social and emotional skills to do well at school and with peers, develop their resilience and self-confidence.
+The nurturing approach to education offers a range of opportunities for children and young people to engage with missing early nurturing experiences, giving them the social and emotional skills to do well at school and with peers, and to develop their resilience and self-confidence.
 It encourages pupils to take pride in achieving - addressing the social and emotional needs that can hamper learning.

 The Six Principles of Nurture

 Everything we do has been based on and guided by the Six Principles of Nurture.
 For example, our National Nurturing Schools Programme is based on the Six Principles of Nurture that have successfully underpinned nurturing approaches for over 50 years.

 Today there are hundreds of National Nurturing Schools around the UK.
 Teachers are trained to focus on the social and emotional needs and development, as well as the academic learning of all pupils, and to embed the Six Principles of Nurture throughout the policies and practices of a school.

 Nurture in the classroom

 We offer schools a range of tools and resources to address pupils’ social, emotional and mental health needs.
 The aim isn’t for teachers to focus on the children with the greatest needs, but to develop an inclusive, whole-class approach that allows them to access all their pupils.